 20. Peng Chau Ferry Pier

-And finally, after a day of exploring Peng Chau Island, walk to Peng Chau Ferry Pier and catch the next ferry back to Central Pier.
+Finally, after a day of exploring Peng Chau Island, walk to Peng Chau Ferry Pier and catch the next ferry back to Central Pier.

 As I mentioned earlier, make sure you check the ferry schedule at the start of your day trip so you know when you can get back to Hong Kong Island.

-If you have any other questions about my Peng Chau itinerary, leave a comment below!
+If you have any other questions about my Peng Chau itinerary, leave a comment below.

 Thank you for reading my Peng Chau itinerary